 We’re happy to announce the release of ClassicPress

 If your ClassicPress site has automatic updates enabled (the default configuration), then the new version will be installed automatically.
-Otherwise, you can upgrade your site(s) to
+Otherwise, we recommend upgrading your site(s) to

 and follow the installation instructions.

 |Existing WordPress sites||Download the migration plugin and follow the migration instructions.|

 |Existing ClassicPress sites||Use the built-in update mechanism (more info).|